ASR01/heartbeat_analisys/readme.md

 |Fusion ventricular and normal (3) |62.02% |13.18% |25.58%|
 |Unclassificable (4) | 96.05% |4.25% |3.17%|

-The purpose of this exercise was for me to learn how it is possible to use 1-D COnvolutional Networks to identify anomalies or for classification.
+The purpose of this exercise was for me to learn how it is possible to use 1-D COnvolutional Networks to identify anomalies or for classification, so as I said before I will improve the models with balancing the data and creating 2 models out of it, if I have time to do so.